 Install SourceVault

 One command on macOS, Linux, and Windows.
-Every install includes a 7-day free trial with one indexed repository — no account, no card, nothing leaves your machine.
+Every install includes a 7-day free trial with one indexed source.
+No account or card required.

 One command installs everything

-Node, Ollama, ChromaDB, and SourceVault itself — config and secrets generated locally at install time.
+Node, Ollama, ChromaDB, and SourceVault itself, with config and secrets generated locally at install time.

 # One-time: trust the tap (Homebrew 6+), then install